owncloud/ocis/docs/adr/0002-persist-accounts-using-cs3-storage.md

 ## Context and Problem Statement

 To set up High Availability (HA) or a geo-replicated setup we need to persist accounts in a distributed way.
-Furthermore, the [bleve](https://github.com/blevesearch/bleve) index makes the accounts service stateful, which we want to avoid for a scale out deployment.
+To efficiently query the accounts by email or username, and not only by id, they need to be indexed.
+Unfortunately, the [bleve](https://github.com/blevesearch/bleve) index we currently store locally on disk cannot be shared by multiple instances, preventing a scale out deployment.

 ## Considered Options